baseboxorg/dotfiles-arch/README.md

 `git clone --recursive` this repository.

-For Debian-based environments, you'll want to `install-debian.sh && link.sh universal debian`.
+For Arch-based environments: `install-arch.sh && link.sh universal arch`.

-For Arch-based environments, you'll want to `install-arch.sh && link.sh universal arch`.
+For Debian-based environments: `install-debian.sh && link.sh universal debian`.

 To remove all symlinks to dotfiles set by GNU stow, simply `unlink.sh` with no arguments.